-However, a recent US Supreme Court case has cast some doubt of the continued viability of the previously recognised ground for vacating an award on the basis of 'manifest disregard of the law'.
-Grounds for challenging international arbitration awards are limited to the grounds in article V of the New York Convention.
+However, recent US Supreme Court rulings have cast doubt on the continued viability of the previously recognised independent ground for vacating an award on the basis of 'manifest disregard of the law'.
+Only one of the US Circuit Courts of Appeals has continued to recognise 'manifest disregard' as an independent ground, while several have ruled that it is no longer available as an independent ground.